SEA Semester: How to Apply

 Academic writing sample of your own choosing (2-4 page excerpt if longer than 4 pages).
 This should be a reflection of your best written work from a recent course, and on a topic applicable to your SEA Semester program of interest (science, history, environmental studies, literature, etc.).
 Please include your name and the context of the sample (course title and brief description of the assignment).
 Poetry or college entrance essays may be submitted only as a secondary sample.

-High school transcripts may be unofficial and sent via fax to 800-977-8516 or mailed to SEA Office of Admissions.
-College transcripts must be official and sent directly from your institution.
+High school transcripts are required for students who have not yet completed two years of college.
+They may be unofficial and sent via fax to 800-977-8516 or mailed to SEA Office of Admissions.
+College transcripts are required for all applicants, and must be official and sent directly from your institution.

 Schedule an interview with your Admissions Counselor